snehaamenon/snehaamenon/README.md

 ### Hi there 👋
+:information_desk_person: *Welcome to my Github Profile*
+:blush:
+### I am Sneha Menon Pursuing BE in the stream of Computer.

 <!--
 **snehaamenon/snehaamenon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.